run2bizdocs/documentation/en-us/docs/run2biz-platform/get-started/installation-and-upgrade/system-requirements.md

 | **Disk**   | 80 GB   |

 !!! tip
-     The **SOLR** and **MongoDB** services can be installed on the same server as the CITSmart application.
+     The **SOLR** and **MongoDB** services can be installed on the same server as the 4biz application.
 We recommend for production environments that you separate the database server from the application server.

 !!! tip "About"

-    <b>Product/Version:</b> CITSmart | 8.00 &nbsp;&nbsp;
+    <b>Product/Version:</b> 4biz | Helium &nbsp;&nbsp;
     <b>Updated:</b>01/22/2019 - João Pelles